TFIM — Transverse-Field Ising Model

 QAtlas API

-# Ground state, block of ℓ = N/2 sites at criticality:
+# Ground-state von Neumann, ℓ = N/2 at criticality

 QAtlas.fetch(TFIM(; J=1.0, h=1.0), VonNeumannEntropy(), OBC(100); ℓ=50)